hoanganh25991/threejs-monk-journey/prompt.md

 - Review the `functional-requirement/readme.md` for key features and functionalities.
-- Analyze the progress logs in the "progress" directory to assess current development status.
 - Identify missing components or incomplete features.
 - [] Complete the game based on the gathered information.